Spain: An attractive country for investment

 The basic legislation setting out the legal framework in the sphere of accounting law is embodied in Spanish corporate legislation and has been amended in recent years in response to the mandatory harmonization of that legislation with EU Directives, specifically, with Directive 2013/34/EU of the European parliament and of the council of 26 June 2013 on the annual financial statements, consolidated financial statements and related reports of certain types of undertakings, amending Directive 2006/43/EC of the European Parliament and of the Council and repealing Council Directives 78/660/EEC and 83/349/EEC and Directive 2006/43 on statutory audits of annual accounts and consolidated accounts.

-In this regard, the aforementioned Community legislation had been approved as a result of the need for international accounting harmonization, in order to, inter alia, (i) ensure the transparency and comparability of financial statements, (ii) achieve efficient operation of EU capital markets, (iii) close the legal vacuums in the somewhat scant regulations for the accounting Directives and their similarly low level of implementation and (iv) clarify the diversity of legislation.
+The Community legislation approved as a result of the need for international accounting harmonization, in order to, inter alia, (i) ensure the transparency and comparability of financial statements; (ii) achieve efficient operation of EU capital markets; (iii) close the legal vacuums in the somewhat scant regulations for the accounting Directives and their similarly low level of implementation and (iv) clarify the diversity of legislation.

 That Regulation made it obligatory for companies to apply the IASs approved by the IASB (International Accounting Standards Board), for each financial year starting on or after January 1, 2005, with respect to their consolidated financial statements if at their balance sheet date their securities are admitted to trading on a regulated market of any member state.